frebib/the-kuruma-sutra/5-pacific-standard.md

 While this is happening, the other three players should run to the outside of the bank.
 Once again, it should say "Wait for your team." at the bottom of the screen.
 When everyone is on the trigger, drive the vehicle up and around the bank from behind ([route]()).
 Your goal is to park the vehicle directly in front of the bank doors.
 This will be important for some cover later on.

-If done correctly, the entering the bank cutscene should play as normal for this heist.
+If done correctly, then the driver should be teleported out of the car,and directly into the first cutscene as normal for this heist.
 While in the bank, follow the heists objectives as normal, with one exception: The hacker should collect all the money on their own.
-This is to help prevent losses later on, as you lose money any time someone holding a full money bag takes damage.
+This is to help prevent losses later on, as you lose money any time someone holding the money takes damage.

-#### Bank Interior
+#### Inside the bank

-> **Tip**: Crowd control can keep the meter high by making noise into their mic, or shooting near the hostages.
+> **Tip**: Crowd control can keep the intimidation meter high by making noise into their mic, or shooting near the hostages.
+Keep going between each of hostages to make sure they are all intimidated equally.

-Below is a step by step summary of movements to speed up the bank interior sections:
+Below is a step by step summary of movements to speed up the section inside the bank:
+1. Kill the security guards as soon as you enter the bank.
-* Kill the security guards, then Demolitionist should place the first charge on the gate.
+2. Demolitionist should head to the waypoint and place the first charge on the gate.
-* Crowd control should use this time to get initial control of the hostages.
-Special carbines are recommended for scaring them, due to rate of fire and low spread.
+3. Crowd control should use this time to get initial control of the hostages.
+Special carbines are recommended for intimidating them, due to rate of fire and low spread.
-* While the gates open, Hacker should be shooting the top right corner of the gate.
+4. While the gates are opening, Hacker should be shooting the top right corner of each gate.
 The bullets will fling the gate open as soon as possible, giving you more time for the tricky bits!
-* When the first gate is down, one member of crowd control should head through the gate and get a gun on the tellers.
+5. When the first gate is down, one member of Crowd Control should head through the gate and get a gun on the tellers.
-* Demolitions should place the charge on the second gate, then head *up* the stairs to the left.
-They should cover this door as hostile guards will spawn every minute or so.
+6. Demolitionist should place the charge on the second gate, then head *up* the stairs to the left of the second gate.
+They should cover the door at the top of the stairs, as hostile guards will spawn every minute or so from the room within.
-* When the second gate is open, hacker should haead down the stairs.
-Kill the two guards down there, and head to the console at the end of the corridoor.
+7. When the second gate is open, Hacker should head down the stairs.
+Kill the two guards down there, and head to the console at the end of the corridor.
-* The sequence for the minigame is: My Computer, External Device, Bruteforce.exe .
+8. The sequence for the hacking minigame is: My Computer, External Device, Bruteforce.exe.
 Complete the scrolling minigame.
-* After the cutscene of the bank vault opening, the Demolitionist will be teleported down.
-Place the final charge, then head back up to cover the stairs as before.
+9. After the cutscene of the bank vault opening, the Demolitionist will be teleported down.
+Place the final charge on the gate, then head back up to cover the stairs as before.
-* Hacker should now start grabbing money.
+10. Hacker should now start grabbing money.
 There are two carts, you need to empty both as quickly as possible.
 Prepare your clicking finger!
-* After all the money has been collected, the Infulence bar the Crowd Control team will disappear.
+11. After all the money has been collected, the intimidation bar the Crowd Control team has will disappear.
 At this point, everyone should head to the entrance of the bank as quickly as possible.

-At this point the cutscene will play showing the outside of the bank.
-Do not panic as your vehicle set up earlier will not be in this cutscene!
+When everyone is back at the entrance, a cutscene will play showing the outside of the bank.
+Do not panic - your vehicle set up earlier will not be in this cutscene!

 #### The Escape
 From now on the Hacker, who is carrying the money, should typically stay back and out the way of enemies.
-The hacker should stay in the bank until the next bit is clear.

 Be ready for a fight when you exit the bank.
-Both crowd control and the demolitionist should exit the bank and clear the police cars.
+Both crowd control and the demolitionist should exit the bank and clear the police cars, while the Hacker stays in the bank until the coast is clear.
 You can use the vehicle, that should be directly in front of the doors, for cover if needed.
 One player should take the two police cars on the left in the distance, preferably with an RPG or homing launcher.
 Another should take the cars directly oposite the bank door.
 A grenade launcher is the best for this, as it clears the cars and the NPCs taking cover behind them.
 The third player should clear the NPCs near and to the right of the bank door.
 Be careful here, as using explosives may damage or destroy your vehicle and make your life a lot more difficult!